mothmane/resilience4j-demo/README.md

 ```

-It's clear that the error did not propagate to our consumer the retry pattern protected our system from cascading failures.
+It's clear that the error did not propagate to our consumer, the retry pattern protected our system from cascading failures.

 ## Conclusion :

 in this article we learned about transient failure, we learned basic configuration options for retry pattern and we demonstrated how this pattern prevent from cascading failure.
-In the next article we will lezrn about another type of resiliency pattern wih is the Bulkhead.
+in the next article we will lezrn about another type of resiliency pattern wish is the Bulkhead.

 <!-- CONTACT -->
 ## Contact